 So it's kind of cool to be talking to the person behind the business who, who really helped us land a place that we know we'll be here for quite some time.
 So kind of a little cool connection there.

-Oh, that’s fantastic.
+Simon Bray Oh, that's fantastic.
 Yeah.
 No, thank you for having me on, Tim.
-It’s great to chat to you.
+It's great to chat to you.

 I love the work that you guys are doing.
 You know, just trying to shine a light on the dynamics that happen behind businesses.
 I mean, even your comment about REW is exactly right.
 People look at the website, they look at all the listings.
 They're like, oh, okay, well, that's a fantastic service.
 But they know nothing about the team and the dynamics of that team behind the scenes.